magma/magma-deployer/orc8r-deployer/README.md

 ## Customized Deployer

-Many users will want to have the simplicity of the quick deployer but will need to make some tweaks to the deployment in order to fit their environment and needs.
+Many users will like the simplicity of the quick deployer but will need to make some tweaks to the deployment in order to fit their environment and needs.
 The customized deployer approach let's you do that.

 To start the process, create a deployer working environment.
 Do this from a login other than the `magma` login (e.g., `ubuntu`).